Growth Product Management InternUniShackDelivered

 Competitive Research

-Built a structured scoring system across Listings/Search, User Tools, Marketing/Outreach, Pricing model, and Support/Safety.
+Built a structured scoring system in Google Sheets across Listings/Search, User Tools, Marketing/Outreach, Pricing model, and Support/Safety.
 Compared UniShack to direct, benchmark, and indirect competitors.
-The matrix made the tradeoff visible: Big sites = scale, not trust.
-Niche sites = student-focused but lack reach.
-Social = popular but unsafe.
-UniShack = free, student-first, verified.
+The matrix made the tradeoff visible: big sites win on scale, not trust.
+Niche sites are student-focused but lack reach.
+Social platforms are popular but unsafe.
+UniShack is free, student-first, and verified.
+Also built a scoring model in Google Sheets comparing SEO timeline (6 to 12 months to meaningful rank movement) against a trust-first positioning play (weeks to first supply signal).
+The model shifted the founder from broad SEO to trust-first: SEO was deferred, not rejected, with a note to revisit at 5x current traffic.

 OUTPUT